apauley/HollingBerries/README.md

 *   Delivery date.

-    YYYY-MM-DD.
+    YYYY/MM/DD.
 We use this to calculate the sell-by date.

 *   Cost price.